 - The notion that they are free from any undue pressures that might affect the quality of their work.

 Client confidentiality ensures that procedures for sending test results by mail, facsimile, email, or other electronic means meet client requirements.
 Requests for records made by a third party must be accompanied by written consent from the client.
-All employees assure clients that confidentiality is observed at all times when presenting records.

 Data and System Integrity